malev/codingnews.info/source/2014-10-08-memoization.html.markdown

 tags: programming, ruby, javascript, python
 ---

 Memoization in computer programs is a relly simple concept.
-It's a optimizaiton technique where a computer program return a cached result when the same input occurs again.
+It's a optimization technique where a computer program return a cached result when the same input occurs again.
 It's essencial when working with heavy calculation algorithms or time consuption functions.
 It basically works like this:

 * Something calls a function
 * Function performs calculation